chainmaporg/cmp/README.md

 ## How to start the server

 (0) Need to have Node.js and relevant components (expressJS) installed.
-And you can see node_modules folder.
-	(otherwise, you shall see: Error: Cannot find module 'express-session'), the current repo has this folder for your convenience.

 (1) Installation